businessglitch/Shopify-W19/README.md

 Installation
 ------------
+## The web-app is hosted on heroku server: https://quiet-island-61639.herokuapp.com/

-To run the on local machine
+To run the on local host

 ``` sh
 # cd Grepo